This series is sponsored by First Alliance Credit Union

 Here are videos #1 (Saving) and #2 (Spending) in the series!

 Enter to Win!

 Encourage your child to watch the video and complete the worksheet each week.
-Children who complete each worksheet will be entered to win a Nintendo Switch at the conclusion of the series at the end of April.
+Children who complete each worksheet and submit all three worksheets via the form below will be entered to win a Nintendo Switch at the conclusion of the series at the end of April.
 Parents, we didn’t forget about you!
 You’ll be entered to win a $200 prize pack from First Alliance Credit Union which includes gift cards to Moka, Great Harvest Bread, Ichi Tokyo, and Whistle Binkies Olde World Pub.

 If you bring your child to open up a youth savings account at First Alliance Credit Union during the month of April, you’ll DOUBLE your chance of winning the prizes listed above with three extra entries.
 And there’s more!
 Children who open up a savings account in April will receive a FREE piggy bank (while supplies last)!

-In the free Parent Guidebook, we’ve also included 10 bonus tips about teaching your kids money skills, as well as a list of books available at the Rochester Public Library to continue these important financial conversations with your kids.
+Don’t forget that you can also find 10 bonus tips about teaching your kids money skills in your free Parent Guidebook, as well as a list of books available at the Rochester Public Library to continue these important financial conversations with your kids.
 You can also find a list of resources that will help you keep learning on the First Alliance Credit Union site, including blog posts like:

-If you want to give your child a chance to put everything they’ve learned into practice, help them become a member of First Alliance Credit Union today.
-Once they’re a member, they can open their own youth account.
-Even better, they can track their progress through online banking or our mobile app.
+Want to give your child a chance to put what they’ve learned about saving money into practice?
+Help them become a member of First Alliance Credit Union today.
+They’ll be able to open their own youth savings account, and they’ll be able to track their progress through online banking or the First Alliance mobile app.

 Please be sure that your form has submitted (and there are no errors to correct) before navigating away from the page!